B0WEN-HU/gr-verilog/README.md

 The example `apps/verilog_axi_ff_demo.grc` shows how `Verilog AXI` works with `Float` input and output.
 You can use a very same Verilog module as above, `double_axi.v`.
 You can see more obvious effects of what `double_axi.v` does.
 But how could the same Verilog module be able to deal with both integer and float number?
 Well, actually there is a pair of functions in the cpp template `templates/axi_module.cpp` named `float_to_fix` and `fix_to_float`, which can automatically convert floating point number and fixed point number.
 You may need to modify the function in order to fit in certain design.

 ## Hint
 The `Complex` type of `Verilog AXI`, `verilog_axi_cc`, is not the block that is ready to use, you definitely will not use only 32 bits to represent a complex number, so you have to some do modifications on the template file in order to fit in your design.
+Please define the `_USER_MODIFIED_` macro to avoid unnecessary code being compiled (because if you changed the interfaces, there will be a lot of syntax errors in the existing template code).

 ## Future Work
 Add more examples.